rydmike/theme_demo/README.md

 I might demonstrate another implementation later, but this works well, is convenient to use and does not seem to be heavy to use, despite using a quite a few `StateNotifierProviders`.

 The used `Settings` class is actually only static container class.
 We could just as wel have it all as top level const and final values.
 However, wrapping them in `Settings` class, name spaces them and encapsulates them nicely.
 Basically this is like using classes to wrap app config constant values.
 Purist Dart guide says don't this.
 I say do, also in my [lint rules](https://rydmike.com/blog_flutter_linting).
 Do it for the name spacing and nice code completion it gives you.
-This demo app also uses this for a number application constants in several different `AppNnnn` const classes.
+This demo app also uses this for a number application constants in several `AppNnnn` const classes.

-In the `Settings` statics only class we basically have the following
+In the `Settings` statics only class we basically have the following:

 - Private static constants for the settings entry default values.
 - Private static constant string keys for all the settings entry keys.
 - A static function to `reset` all settings to their default values.